SAP/jenkins-library/documentation/docs/pipelines/abapEnvironment/configuration.md

     cfDeleteServiceKeys: true
 ```

 If one of the stages of the pipeline is not configured in this yml file, the stage will not be executed during the pipeline run.
 If the stage `Prepare System` is configured, the system will be deprovisioned in the cleanup routine - although it is necessary to configure the step `cloudFoundryDeleteService` as above.
+Also, if the `Prepare System` stage is configured, you can specify the strategy for the `strategy` step parameter that should be performed on the Software Components and the Branches that you have configured in the `respositories.yml` file in step [5.
+Configuration for Cloning the repositories](#5-configuration-for-cloning-the-repositories).
+Per default the strategy will be set to `Pull` if not specified.
+The following strategies are supported and can be used on the Software Components and Branches:

+* `Pull`: If you have specified Pull as the strategy the [abapEnvironmentPullGitRepo](https://sap.github.io/jenkins-library/steps/abapEnvironmentPullGitRepo/) step will be used
+* `Clone`: If you have specified the Clone strategy the [abapEnvironmentCloneGitRepo](https://sap.github.io/jenkins-library/steps/abapEnvironmentCloneGitRepo/) step will be used
+* `CheckoutPull`: This strategy performs a Checkout of Branches with the [abapEnvironmentCheckoutBranch](https://sap.github.io/jenkins-library/steps/abapEnvironmentCheckoutBranch/) step followed by a Pull of the Software Component with the [abapEnvironmentPullGitRepo](https://sap.github.io/jenkins-library/steps/abapEnvironmentPullGitRepo/) step
+* `addonBuild`: This will perform a Pull of the Software Component with the [abapEnvironmentPullGitRepo](https://sap.github.io/jenkins-library/steps/abapEnvironmentPullGitRepo/) step, a Checkout of Branches with the [abapEnvironmentCheckoutBranch](https://sap.github.io/jenkins-library/steps/abapEnvironmentCheckoutBranch/) step followed by a Pull of the Software Component again with the [abapEnvironmentPullGitRepo](https://sap.github.io/jenkins-library/steps/abapEnvironmentPullGitRepo/) step

-Please make sure the parameters align with the values defined in the other configuration files, e.g. the service name in the `manifest.yml` needs to be the same as the value in `general.cfServiceInstance`.
+Note that you can use the `repositories.yml` file with the `repositories` parameter consistently for all strategies.
+Also, please make sure the parameters align with the values defined in the other configuration files, e.g. the service name in the `manifest.yml` needs to be the same as the value in `general.cfServiceInstance`.

 The values for `cfApiEndpoint`,`cfOrg` and `cfSpace` can be found in the respective overview pages in the SAP Cloud Platform Cockpit.
 The Cloud Foundry credentials, saved in the Jenkins credentials store with the ID `cfCredentialsId`, must refer to a user with the required authorizations ("Space Developer") for the Cloud Foundry Organization and Space.